5point-education/5point.education/README.md

-Sure — here’s a **clean, properly formatted README.md** you can copy-paste directly into GitHub.
-I kept everything the same, just structured it clearly with headings, code fences, and spacing.

----

 # 5 Point Education Hub — Coaching Center Management System

 A comprehensive, production-ready web application for managing coaching centers with support for tuition batches and home tutoring services.